Particl-Community/academy/glossary.rst

 .. glossary:: :sorted:

+   Distributed Ledger
+      A distributed ledger (also called a shared ledger or distributed ledger technology or DLT) is a consensus of replicated, shared, and synchronized digital data geographically spread across multiple sites, countries, or institutions.
+Unlike with a distributed database, there is no central administrator. `DLT on Wikipedia <https://en.wikipedia.org/wiki/Distributed_ledger>`

    Sphinx
 		Sphinx is a tool that makes it easy to create intelligent and beautiful documentation.
 It was originally created for the Python documentation and it has excellent facilities for the documentation of software projects in a range of languages.